Posted by Steph on 31 July 2009 ~ 1 Comment

 View a map of the area HERE

-One Response to “Essington Incinerator plans are scrapped!”
+One reply on “Essington Incinerator plans are scrapped!”

 I was very pleased to learn that the Essington incinerator has been safely disposed of.